Jack45455/mma-goats/README.md

 ### Checklist

-- Fix most shit
+- Fix most
 - Fix CSS headings
-- Fix CSS stuff in general
-- Add underrated fighters/fights section
-- Add "violent" section
-- Think of a better name than that bullshit
-- Add MMA NEWS/POTENTIAL FIGHTS
+- Change MMA NEWS/POTENTIAL FIGHTS
-- !!!!!!!!!!!!!!FIX THE FUCKIN MMA NEWS SECTION!!!!!!!!!!!!!!!!!
+- Keep adding to MMA app
+- Make JS work better lol

 There's always more to fix/add but this is an ok start...